clearvis-io/clearvisio-appointment-booker/README.md

   * *tomorrowNoon*: The first free slot after tomorrow 12:00 will be available for selection
   * *plus24Hours*: The first free slot tomorrow later than the current time will be available for selection
   * *dayAfterTomorrow*: The first free slot the day after tomorrow will be available for selection
+* **colors**: Allow overriding some colors of the module.
+(Complex overriding can be done with css manually or forking the project.)
+Not all keys are need to be set.
+The allowed keys are:
+  * *background*: Sets the color of the background
+  * *contentBackground*: Sets the background color of the segments/card/lists
+  * *text*: Sets the color of the normal foreground text
+  * *primary*: Sets the color of the header and the primary buttons
+  * *danger*: Sets the color of errors dialogs and validation messages
+  * *success*: Sets the header color of the success dialog

 ## Example backend proxy in PHP
 ```php